TALES OF THE CITY (1978-)

 I am a huge fan of the website AUTOSTRADDLE.
 Yes, it is a queer-centric site and I do identify as queer, but AUTOSTRADDLE is specifically a website for lesbian culture that is also trans and non-binary inclusive.

 I fall under none of those labels.
 Okay, well, genderqueer, but I present as a dude.
 I feel more akin to their writing than, well, just about any other culture site out there.
 They have a certain sensibility — a brusqueness and forthrightness coupled with insight — that brings me joy, although I do occasionally feel like an interloper.
 I have numerous tabs of their posts in my browser at all times.
-I want to send more eyeballs there way, and perhaps maybe you’ll enjoy it and maybe even become an A+ member.
+I want to send more eyeballs forward, and perhaps you’ll enjoy it and maybe even become an A+ member.
 (I am a proud supporter!)

 I first discovered the site via Kayla Kumari Upadhyaya, who wrote for the very influential A.V.
 Club website before the working conditions went to shit, and she is now a writer and managing editor for AUTOSTRADDLE.